stratosilver/geppettocms/README.md

 # Geppetto CMS (Alpha)

-Geppetto CMS is a PHP file that enables online edition of defined parts of all static web pages of a website.
+Geppetto CMS make any static website editable.
+It enables online edition of defined parts of all static web pages of a website.
-(I changed the name, Alien CMS to Geppetto CMS, it's more accurate regarding of the functionalities)

 # Required